Learning the Pareto Front with Hypernetworks: Relatwed Work

-\paragraph{\textbf{Hypernetworks.}} \citet{Ha2017HyperNetworks} introduced the idea of hypernetworks (HN) inspired by genotype-phenotype relation in the human nature.
-HN presents an approach of using one network (hypernetwork) to generate weights for second network (target network).
-In recent years, HN are widely used in various machine learning domains such as computer vision \citep{Klocek2019HypernetworkFI, Ha2017HyperNetworks}, language modeling~\citep{Suarez2017CharacterLevelLM}, sequence decoding \citep{Nachmani2019HyperGraphNetworkDF} and continual learning \citep{Oswald2020ContinualLW}. \revision{HN dynamically generates models conditioned on a given input, thus obtains a set of customized models using a single learnable network.}
+\paragraph{\textbf{Hypernetworks.}} \citet{Ha2017HyperNetworks} introduced the idea of hypernetworks (HNs) inspired by the genotype-phenotype relation in cellular biology.
+HN presents an approach of using one network (hypernetwork) to generate weights for a second network (target network).
+In recent years, HN are widely used in various domains such as computer vision \citep{Klocek2019HypernetworkFI, Ha2017HyperNetworks}, language modeling~\citep{Suarez2017CharacterLevelLM}, sequence decoding \citep{Nachmani2019HyperGraphNetworkDF}, continual learning~\citep{Oswald2020ContinualLW}, federated learning~\citep{shamsian2021personalized} and hyperparameter optimization~\citep{mackay2018selftuning,lorraine2018stochastic}.
+HN dynamically generates models conditioned on a given input, obtaining a set of customized models using a single learnable network.